openlab-at-city-tech/openlab/wp-content/plugins/enhanced-tooltipglossary/readme.txt

 * **Amazon** - Enhance your site with Tooltips including Amazon product recommendation
 * **ChatGPT** - Automatically add content for each term using ChatGPT

-== Free Glossary Plugin Features ==
+==  Features ==

 *  Automatically generates a Glossary index of terms.
-*  Ability to show the A-Z Glossary index as a list or as tiles.
+*  Ability to show the A-Z index as a list or as tiles.
-*  The Glossary index is limited by 500 terms.
+*  The index is limited by 500 terms.
 *  Each glossary term has its own unique post.
 *  The tooltip window can optionally appear when the term is hovered over by the cursor.
 *  Term pages can  be linked directly from posts or pages.